-Rod and cone photoreceptors have highly polarized structures consisting of three distinct areas: the outer segment containing membrane disks housing proteins involved in phototransduction, the inner segment where biosynthesis occurs, and the synaptic terminal that transmits excitation by light to downstream neurons.
-The inner segment (cell body) connects to an outer segment through a narrow 9+0 cilium, and to the synaptic terminal by a slender axon.
-The outer segment is essentially a much enlarged primary cilium containing rhodopsin and the phototransduction cascade.
-Outer segments of rods and cones are renewed roughly every ten days.
-New disks are made at the proximal end, old disks are shed at the distal end, and phagocytosed by the adjacent retinal pigment epithelium (RPE).
-Daily renewal of ~10% (about 100 disks) of the outer segment membrane requires a high rate of biosynthesis to replace OS proteins, with reliable transport and targeting pathways.
+Rod and cone photoreceptor cells in the retina mediate vision.
+These cells have evolved into highly polarized structures consisting of three distinct areas: the outer segment containing membrane disks housing proteins involved in phototransduction, the inner segment where biosynthesis occurs, and the synaptic terminal that transmits excitation by light to downstream neurons.
+The inner segment (cell body) connects to an outer segment through a narrow 9+0 transition zone and to the synaptic terminal by a slender axon.